drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

     ```bash
     cp .env.e2e.example .env.e2e
-    # then edit .env.e2e with valid test credentials
+    # then edit .env.e2e with valid test credentials and E2E_PIN (4-6 digits, default 1234)
     ```

 4.  **Set your AVD name** — add the name of your Android emulator to `.env.e2e`: